• Home

 Model / SKU TS48SR4 (ASIN: B0DKFD5CVC) cf5f045a-7aa8-4d4e-a532-b7682feae042 (ASIN: B0DFPQQ7DP) 8560 (ASIN: B08RNPKGZC) 61826 (ASIN: B00LILH3V4) WH-H87-N2 (ASIN: B09QWCTC1B) UR48SR2 (ASIN: B0D1KN5JDB)

-Heater type Outdoor propane patio heater (pyramid tower style) Outdoor propane patio heater (pyramid / glass tube) Outdoor propane patio heater (pyramid tower style) Outdoor propane patio heater (freestanding tower) Freestanding outdoor propane patio heater Outdoor propane patio heater (freestanding)
+Heater type Outdoor propane patio heater Outdoor propane patio heater (pyramid / glass tube) Outdoor propane patio heater (pyramid flame tower) Outdoor propane patio heater Freestanding outdoor propane patio heater Freestanding outdoor propane patio heater

-Form factor Tower Tower Tower N/A Dish-top patio heater Round table design
+Form factor Pyramid tower Tower Tower Tower Dish-top patio heater with table design Round table design (umbrella-style)

-Heating method Radiant (propane flame / glass tube) Radiant Radiant (propane flame / glass tube) Propane (gas powered) Radiant propane heat Radiant (propane)
+Heating method Radiant (flame tube) Radiant (flame-tube) Radiant (propane flame in glass tube) Radiant heat (propane flame) Radiant (propane) heat Radiant (propane)

 Dimensions (D × W × H) 20.63" × 20.63" × 91.3" 20.4" × 20.4" × 81.4" 23" × 23" × 88" 32.12" × 32.12" × 91.3" 33.6" × 33.6" × 86.4" 33"D × 18"W × 87"H

-Included in the box N/A Heater, waterproof cover, gloves, user manual Patio heater (cover mentioned in listing; some reviews report missing cover) Patio heater (assembly required) N/A Burner assembly, cylinder housing, reflector panel, reflector plate, upper post, lower post
+Included in the box Control box assembly, front panel, lower supports (×4), bottom plate, reflector, flame screen, glass tube, side panels (×3), block belt, wheel assembly, ground fixtures (×4), upper supports (×4), protective guards (×4), black silicone ring Patio heater, waterproof cover, gloves, user manual Patio heater (cover mentioned in listing; some customer reports note missing cover) Patio heater (propane tank not included) Patio heater components, hardware kit, user manual (propane tank not included) Burner assembly, cylinder housing, reflector panel, reflector plate, upper post, lower post

 Buy Now View Deal View Deal View Deal View Deal View Deal View Deal